quicwg/multipath/draft-ietf-quic-multipath.md

 receiver, senders will receive back acknowledgements that combine packet numbers received over multiple paths.
 Senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent to what path.
-The MUST use that information to perform congestion control on the relevant paths, and to correctly estimate the transmission delays on each path.
+The sender MUST use that information to perform congestion control on the relevant paths, and to correctly estimate the transmission delays on each path.
 (See
 {{ack-delay-and-null-cid-considerations}} for specific considerations